OpenEnergyPlatform/oeo-viewer/README.md

 # oeo-viewer

-1- To build and create the minimized version, run:
+1- To create the minimized version, run:
 `npm run build`

 This will generate a series of files inside the `dist` folder.